afuma/afuma/README.md

 Added the `Friday 29 feb 2024`

-Last update on Tue May 07 2024
+Last update on Wed May 08 2024

-**239 day before 2025 ⏱** days before new years
+**238 day before 2025 ⏱** days before new years

-🤖 This README.md is updated with wickedness, by Bicko ❤️
+🤖 This README.md is updated with pleasure, by Bicko ❤️